Helping people with HIV live better when they have problems with thinking and memory – Identity and website

 Dr Kate Alford, Research Fellow in HIV and Neurology

-The website structure, content and language were co-designed with a great group of volunteers from the Sussex Beacon, a charity that provides care and support for people living with HIV.
+To help support these groups, we co-designed the design, content and language of a website with a group of volunteers from the Sussex Beacon, a charity that provides care and support for people living with HIV.

 • Giving people more power over their lives with clear steps and resources